wisecoders/clickhouse-with-fluentbit/README.md

 **Compression and Storage Efficiency:** ClickHouse offers efficient data compression techniques, reducing storage requirements while maintaining query performance.
 This enables cost-effective long-term storage of log data, making it an ideal choice for retaining historical logs for compliance and auditing purposes.
 **SQL Interface: **ClickHouse provides a familiar SQL interface for querying log data, making it accessible to a wide range of users, including developers, data analysts, and DevOps engineers.
 Its rich SQL feature set allows for complex analytics, aggregations, and transformations, empowering users to derive meaningful insights from log data with ease.
-**Integration with Fluentd: **ClickHouse seamlessly integrates with Fluentd, a popular open-source log collector, allowing for efficient ingestion of log data from Kubernetes clusters.
-Fluentd can parse, filter, and forward logs to ClickHouse, providing a reliable pipeline for collecting and storing log data in real-time.
+**Integration with Fluentbit: **ClickHouse seamlessly integrates with Fluentbit, a popular open-source log collector, allowing for efficient ingestion of log data from Kubernetes clusters.
+Fluentbit can parse, filter, and forward logs to ClickHouse, providing a reliable pipeline for collecting and storing log data in real-time.

 ##### Initial Setup:
 #### What we need: